keenlim/llm-conversation-manager/README.md

 5. To Stop the Application

-To stop running the containers, press `Ctrl + C` in the terminal where `docker-compose up ` is running.
+To stop running the containers, press `Ctrl + C` in the terminal where `docker-compose down ` is running.

 ## Future Improvements
 1. Implement authentication and authorisation to enhance the security of our application using OAuth.